Where is the OATH Hearings Division located?

 If you believe that you are not in violation or that you are not responsible, or have another defense, you may tell the OATH Hearing Officer and present any supporting evidence.
 If you testify during an in-person hearing or a hearing-by-phone, your testimony will be taken under oath.
 Alternatively, if you do not personally appear but instead have a representative or attorney appear for you, you may submit a sworn or affirmed notarized statement explaining your defense to the OATH Hearing Officer.
 If you request a hearing by mail, you should submit a sworn or affirmed notarized statement explaining your defense to the OATH Hearing Officer.
-You may also present testimony from other witnesses and offer supporting documents to the OATH Hearing Officer at your hearing (whether in-person, by phone, or by mail).
+You may also present testimony from other witnesses and offer supporting documents to the OATH Hearing Officer at your hearing (whether in-person, by phone, or online).
 Examples of supporting documents include deeds, drawings, maps, licenses, permits, envelopes (to show mailing or receipt dates), and photographs.
 Please note that any documents sent by mail will not be returned.

 What happens during an in-person hearing?

 Once everyone — the respondent, the respondent’s representative (if there is one), any witnesses, and the inspector (if requested) — is in the hearing room, the OATH Hearing Officer will explain how hearings are conducted.
 The OATH Hearing Officer will take testimony from you and from anyone else called by you or the enforcement agency, look at any documents presented, and hear all legal arguments from the parties.
 If you are representing yourself, the OATH Hearing Officer will also ask questions to make certain that all the facts of your case have been brought out.
 All hearings are audio recorded.

 I reported a violation.
 Can I participate in the hearing?